ciricocamila/ciricocamila/README.md

 I love bean bag chairs, watching the sunset and I'm a mother of a kind cat
 Product Designer (UX/UI) at Cognizant-Ford

-Looking for help with JSE6+, CSS SASS and Frontend React
+Having fun here and looking for help with JSE6+, CSS SASS and Frontend React
 Looking to collaborate on social projects like for LGBTQi+ people, black feminism and veganism

 Nice to meet you!